 Characters and strings are defined in the same way as in [RDF:PLAINLITERAL].
 A character is an atomic unit of communication.
 The structure of characters is not further specified in this document, other than to note that each character has a Universal Character Set (UCS) code point [ISO/IEC 10646] (or, equivalently, a Unicode code point [UNICODE]).
 Each character must match the Char production from XML [XML].
 Code points are written as U+ followed by the hexadecimal value of the code point.
 A string is a finite sequence of characters, and the length of a string is the number of characters in it.
 Two strings are identical if and only if they contain exactly the same characters in exactly the same sequence.
-Strings are written by enclosing them in double quotes (U+22) and using a subset of the N-triples escaping mechanism [RDF Test Cases] to encode strings containing quotes.
+Strings are written by enclosing them in double quotes (U+22) and using a subset of the N-triples escaping mechanism [RDF\Test\Cases] to encode strings containing quotes.
 Note that the definition below allows a string to span several lines of a document.

-quotedString := a finite sequence of characters in which " (U+22) and (U+5C) occur only in pairs of the form (U+5C) occur only in pairs of the form (U+5C) and (U+5C) occur only in pairs of the form (U+5C) occur only in pairs of (U+5C) occur only in languageTag := @ (U+40) followed a nonempty sequence of characters matching the langtag production from [BCP 47]
+quotedString := a finite sequence of characters in which " (U+22) and \ (U+5C) occur only in pairs of the form \" (U+5C, U+22) and \\ (U+5C, U+5C), enclosed in a pair of " (U+22) characters languageTag := @ (U+40) followed a nonempty sequence of characters matching the langtag production from [BCP 47]